-Prerequisite: Photography 10.
+Prerequisite: Photography 10 with a grade of C or better.

 This course explores creative approaches to photography and artistic uses of photographic materials.
 Emphasis is placed upon aesthetic and expressive approaches to photographs and the materials used to produce them.
 The course covers such topics as experimental techniques, standard and nonstandard photographic materials - silver, non-silver and digital - creative expression, and historically significant examples of artistic photography.